marcusdavidalo/cinezonevm/README.md

 # CineZoneVM

-CineZoneVM is a web application that allows users to browse and watch movies from different genres and categories.
+CineZoneVM is a web application that allows users to browse for movies.
 It is a project from **KodeGo** bootcamp, a coding school that equips students with critical and highly-sought after skills in web development.

 The project is hosted in **Netlify** as: [cinezonevm.netlify.app](https://cinezonevm.netlify.app/).